 Fairly obviously, berating working-class people for celebrating the cars upon which they rely doesn’t make for a successful political strategy.
 Insofar as he appeals to blue-collar voters, Trump plays upon their instinctive and justifiable hostility to those leftists who sneer at them for not embracing the performative environmental gestures adopted by the wealthy.

 If you are rich, it is a lot easier to buy an expensive, experimental hybrid vehicle.
 If you live in a fashionable part of town, you might not need a car at all.
-But lots of people—
+But lots of people—most people—don’t have those options.

 A genuine strategy against climate change must include the provision of modern and comfortable public transport, not as an add-on but as a core component.
 Car culture will only be defeated by destroying its foundations.
 Once it is cheaper and more convenient to catch the train, the car will no longer represent freedom but will instead signify expense, waste and frustration.